 Representative Smith has garnered a solid reputation of advocacy and effectiveness on behalf of the citizens of Eastern Oregon.
 He is recognized as a leader with resolve who, when necessary, will cross party lines when it is for the benefit of District 57.

 Representative Smith and his wife, Sherri, reside in Heppner, Oregon.
-They have five active children.
-So, if you can’t catch Representative Smith in his legislative or business office - head for the football field, gym or local meeting hall, he’s sure to be taking in a game or attending a Boy Scout function.
+They have five children and just recently became empty nesters.
+If you can't catch Representative Smith in his legislative or business office – he is likely chasing his two grandchildren all around the state.